cometbft/cometbft/docs/references/qa/CometBFT-QA-v1.md

 #### Blocks produced per minute and transactions processed per minute

-These figures show the rate in which blocks were created, from the point of view of each node.
-That is, they shows when each node learned that a new block had been agreed upon.
-For most of the time when load was being applied to the system, most of the nodes stayed around 20 blocks/minute.
-The spike to more than 100 blocks/minute is due to a slow node catching up.
-The baseline experienced a similar behavior.
-With latency emulation, the performance is degraded, going from around 30 blocks/min (without LE) to around 10 blocks/min.
+These figures show the rate in which blocks were created from the point of view of each node, indicating when each node learned that a new block had been agreed upon.
+Throughout much of the load application period, the majority of nodes maintained a rate of approximately 20 blocks per minute.
+A spike to more than 100 blocks per minute occurred due to a slower node catching up.
+This behavior was similar in the baseline scenario.

+With latency emulation (LE), there is a noticeable degradation in performance.
+The block generation rate drops from approximately 30 blocks per minute (without LE) to around 10 blocks per minute.

 | v0.38 | v1 (without LE / with LE)
 |:--------------:|:--------------:|